RaviChandraVeeramachaneni/fastbook_myexperiments/chapter_4/README.md

 In this notebook we will apply the SGD to our actual problem we started with, i.e MNIST Hand Written Digits.

 The detailed explanation of the above is written in the following blogpost's titled
-1. "Deep Learning for Coders / Chapter-4 / Week-4 (Part-1)": <a href="https://ravichandraveeramachaneni.github.io/posts/bp5/">https://ravichandraveeramachaneni.github.io/</a>
+1. "Deep Learning for Coders / Chapter-4 / Week-4 (Part-1)": <a href="https://ravichandraveeramachaneni.github.io/posts/bp5/">Deep Learning for Coders / Chapter-4 / Week-4 (Part-1)</a>
-2. "Deep Learning for Coders / Chapter-4 / Week-4 (Part-2)": <a href="https://ravichandraveeramachaneni.github.io/posts/bp5/">https://ravichandraveeramachaneni.github.io/</a>
+2. "Deep Learning for Coders / Chapter-4 / Week-4 (Part-2)": <a href="https://ravichandraveeramachaneni.github.io/posts/bp6/">Deep Learning for Coders / Chapter-4 / Week-4 (Part-2)</a>